 Development and implementation of policy frameworks during transitional period

-286. (1) During the period of three years from the date on which this Part comes into effect, the National Treasury, in conjunction with the financial sector regulators, may develop principles for further policy frameworks, not inconsistent with this Act, for the regulation and supervision of financial institutions.
+284. (1) During the period of three years from the date on which this section comes into effect, the National Treasury, in conjunction with the financial sector regulators, may develop principles for further policy frameworks, not inconsistent with this Act, for the regulation and supervision of financial institutions.

 (2) The Minister may, by notice published in the Register, declare principles developed as contemplated in subsection (1).